rogerkeays/unchecked/README.md

   * [Checked exception helper functions](https://github.com/rogerkeays/jamaica-core/blob/master/src/exceptions.java): for when you can't use a compiler plugin.
   * [Fluent](https://github.com/rogerkeays/fluent): a similar compiler plugin to support static extension methods in Java.
   * [More solutions looking for a problem](https://rogerkeays.com)

+## Disclaimer

+  * *Unchecked* is not supported or endorsed by the OpenJDK team.
+  * The reasonable man adapts himself to the world.
+The unreasonable one persists in trying to adapt the world to himself.
+Therefore all progress depends on the unreasonable man. --George Bernard Shaw